Credit/Debit Card Payment Acceptance

 The IRS 1098-T, tuition statement, reports qualified tuition and related expenses reportable by an eligible educational institution.
 Education tax credits may be available to you if you are paying education costs for yourself or a student who is a member of your immediate family.
 Form 1098-T enables you to determine if you qualify for one or more of these education tax credits.
 Additional instructions are available on the IRS Website.

 Additional questions?
-Please visit the 1098-T FAQ.
+Please refer to 1098-T Frequently Asked Questions.

 Please Note: The 1098-T is based on a single calendar year, Jan.
 1 - Dec.
 31 of any year and not the academic or aid year.